melezov/scala-uuid/README.md

 scala-uuid
 ==========

-A Scala wrapper for java.util.UUID - inspired by scala-time
+A Scala wrapper for java.util.UUID - inspired by [scala-time](https://github.com/jorgeortiz85/scala-time/ "A Scala wrapper for Joda Time").

-Latest version (0.1.3) has been published against all reasonable versions of Scala:
+Latest version (0.1.4) has been published against all reasonable versions of Scala:
 **2.8.x**: 2.8.1, 2.8.2
 **2.9.x**: 2.9.0, 2.9.0-1, 2.9.1, 2.9.1-1, 2.9.2, 2.9.3
-**2.10.x**: 2.10.4
+**2.10.x**: 2.10.5
-**2.11.x**: 2.11.1
+**2.11.x**: 2.11.7

 In order to add the library dependency to your project, add the Element resolver: